Learn how to pre-sell your online course, including what has worked best for me over the years as a course creator.

 A simple one-page document is enough at this point.

-2: Create a Plan & Set Clear Goals
+2: Create a Plan and Set Clear Goals

 In addition to your outline, you also need to set some clear goals.